ublue-os/.github/profile/README.md

 # Universal Blue

-## Custom Operating System images based on Fedora
+## Custom Operating System Images

-This is a collection of container images using Fedora's [support for OCI/Docker containers as a transport and delivery mechanism for operating system content](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable).
+This is a collection of container images using [OCI/Docker containers as a transport and delivery mechanism for operating system content]([https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable](https://github.com/containers/bootc)).

 Our ultimate goal is to provide a community-curated set of images to take something great and make it awesome.